 Working environments are constantly changing, requiring you to adjust to the current atmosphere.
 Adaptation is crucial to surviving in the workplace, no matter the industry that you’re in.

-You can’t expect your work life to be structured like a thought-out syllabus—constant disruptors will be thrown into the mix of your plans and you need to be able to bounce back from it.
-Hard skills can be taught but being adaptable is priceless.
+You can’t expect your work life to be structured like a thought-out syllabus.
+Constant disruptors will be thrown into the mix, and you need to be able to bounce back from it.
+Hard skills can be taught, but being adaptable is priceless.

-Even though it’s important to show high academic performance in, remember that you have other skills that are equally-if not more valuable to offer.
+Even though it’s important to show high academic performance, remember that you have other skills.
 Don’t rely only on your transcript and let your soft skills shine in your next job interview!